Current Graduate Students Bios

 Ph.D.
 Students

-Tess Artis is a second-year doctoral student studying medieval devotional art with Professor Elina Gertsman.
+Tess Artis is a third-year doctoral student studying late medieval art with Professor Elina Gertsman.
 She graduated with her MA in Art History in 2021 from the University of South Florida where she remained to teach undergraduate courses before deciding to pursue her doctorate.
-In the fall of 2022 she presented her paper, “Unutterable and Raging Desire: The Bride of Christ and the Canticum Canticorum,” at the annual SECAC conference in Baltimore.
-Her research interests include devotional manuscripts and incunabula, monasticism, mystical marriage imagery, women and gender, and the intersections of spirituality and sexuality in medieval Europe.
+Recently, she has presented her research at the annual meetings of the Renaissance Society of America and the International Congress on Medieval Studies.
+Her research interests include devotional manuscripts and incunabula, mystical marriage, women and gender, and monstrosity in the late Middle Ages.
 After a happily misspent youth, Tess accepted her vocation as an art historian after a memorable trip to Italy during which she lectured her long-suffering family all the way from the Amalfi coast to Venice.

-Luke Hester is a second-year doctoral student studying Byzantine art history with Professor Elizabeth Bolman.
-He received his MA in Art History from Case Western Reserve University.
-He has also worked with Professor Elina Gertsman on topics in later medieval art including the materiality of Byzantine micromosaics held in Western collections and an ecocritical reading of Hildegard of Bingen’s illuminated Scivias.
-For the latter subject Luke won the Friends of Art Best MA Paper Award with his Qualifying Paper, “Greening Power.”
-His interests lie in late antique and early medieval Christian visual culture of the eastern Mediterranean and Northern Africa.
-He is currently studying the mosaic decoration of early Christian baptisteries and churches near Carthage, investigating these spaces as sites of identity formation.
-While interning at the Cleveland Museum of Art, he worked under Gerhard Lutz on the upcoming reinstallation of the late antique, early medieval, and Byzantine galleries.
-Luke also serves as the Secretary of the Byzantine Studies Association of North America’s Graduate Committee and as Vice-President of Finance for CWRU’s Graduate Association of Medieval Studies.
-More likely than not, you will find him in a local coffee shop sipping a cortado or tending to the garden.
+Luke Hester is a third-year doctoral student studying Byzantine art history with Professor Elizabeth Bolman.
+He has also worked with Professor Elina Gertsman on topics in later medieval art including the materiality of Byzantine micromosaics held in Western collections and Jewish manuscript illumination.
+For the latter subject Luke won the Friends of Art Best PhD Paper Award with his paper, “Wavering Tongues: Speech and Silence in the Brussels Liturgical Pentateuch” which will be published in a forthcoming issue of Ars Judaica.
+His primary interests lie in late antique and early medieval Christian visual culture of the eastern Mediterranean and Northern Africa.
+He is currently exploring the mosaic decoration of early Christian baptisteries and churches in Byzantine provinces of North Africa, investigating the reception of their ornamentation by diverse populations of viewers.
+In his overall work, he utilizes interdisciplinary approaches, incorporating frameworks of lived religion, popular culture, and ecocriticism.
+While interning at the Cleveland Museum of Art, he works under Gerhard Lutz on the upcoming reinstallation of the late antique, early medieval, and Byzantine galleries.
+Luke has served as the Conference Officer of the Byzantine Studies Association of North America’s Graduate Committee and as Vice-President of Finance for CWRU’s Graduate Association of Medieval Studies.
+More likely than not, you will find him in a local coffee shop sipping an espresso or tending to the garden.

 Benjamin Levy is a PhD candidate specializing in the history of printmaking and photography.
 His research explores the materiality and meaning-making potential of process and technique, from 19th-century photomechanical technologies to contemporary artistic practice.
 His dissertation, “A Gray Area: The Technical and Aesthetic Development of the Photographic Halftone,” investigates the cultural and artistic significance of this process across historical and contemporary contexts.
 Levy has presented this research at the National Gallery of Art, Washington D.C., the Museum of Fine Arts Boston, and the 36th Congress of the Comité International d’Histoire de l’Art.
 His work has been supported by the Foundation for Advancement in Conservation and the Getty Paper Project.
 Levy has held curatorial positions at the John and Mildred Putnam Collection, the Henry Art Gallery at the University of Washington, and the Baltimore Museum of Art.
 He curated the 2022 exhibition “Photographs in Ink” at the Cleveland Museum of Art.
 Levy is a member of the 2022 Summer Institute for Technical Studies in Art cohort at the Harvard Art Museums and serves on the National Advisory Board for the Tamarind Institute.
 A graduate of the Maryland Institute College of Art, Levy studied printmaking and photography, receiving training to be a collaborative printer.

-Susana Montanes-Lleras is a Ph.D. candidate working with professors Henry Adams and Andrea Rager on European and American art in the long 19 th century, with a focus on book illustration at the turn of the 20 th century.
-Her research interests include Victorian and Edwardian art, the trans-Atlantic influence of Pre-Raphaelitism, the history of the book, and text and image relations and intertextuality in book illustration.
-Susana earned her bachelor’s degree from Universidad de los Andes in her natal Bogotá, Colombia, where she majored in Languages and Sociocultural Studies and minored in Art.
-She also has an MA in World Heritage Studies from B-TU Cottbus, Germany, and a second MA, in Art History, from the Institute of Fine Arts (NYU).
-She has worked with several heritage preservation institutions, as an independent translator, as a Project Officer for the art department of the British Council, and as a curatorial intern at the Whitney Museum of Art.
-Last year she was a curatorial intern at the Department of Prints and Drawings of the Cleveland Museum of Art where she cataloged the museum’s collection of prints by Daumier and worked on an exhibition on literary illustrations at the CMA that will open in 2024.
+Susana Montanes-Lleras is a Ph.D. candidate working with professors Henry Adams and Andrea Rager on European and American art in the long 19th century.
+She is currently working on her dissertation, “The Sleeping Princess and The Creeping Briar: Book Illustration, Pictorial Language, and the Rhetoric of Fantasy.” nineteenth-century British and American Art, the history of the book, and the relations between text and image, as well as intertextuality in book illustration.
+She has presented her research at the symposium “Mythical Pasts, Fantasy Futures: The Middle Ages in Modern Visual Culture,” co-organized by the J. Paul Getty Museum and the Haggerty Museum of Art, as well as the third annual conference of The Incredible Nineteenth Century.
+This fall, she will be presenting at the 2025 VISAWUS and NAVSA conferences.
+Susana earned her bachelor’s degree from Universidad de los Andes in her natal Bogotá, Colombia, has an MA in World Heritage Studies from B-TU Cottbus, Germany, and an MA in Art History from the Institute of Fine Arts (NYU).
+She has worked with several heritage preservation institutions, with the art department of the British Council in Bogota, and as a curatorial intern at the Whitney Museum of Art and the Cleveland Museum of Art, where she curated the 2024 exhibition Fairy Tales and Fables: Illustration and Storytelling in Art.

-Reed O’Mara, advised by Professor Elina Gertsman, is a fifth-year PhD candidate and Mellon Fellow who focuses on the arts of medieval Germany.
-Her dissertation considers word and image relationships in Jewish illuminated manuscripts, ca. 1200-1500, with an emphasis on issues of identity and performance.
-Starting fall 2023, Reed will serve as the curatorial intern in the Manuscripts Department at the J. Paul Getty Museum in Los Angeles.
-From 2022-23, Reed also interned in the Department of Indian and Southeast Asian Art at the Cleveland Museum of Art.
+Reed O’Mara, advised by Professor Elina Gertsman, is a sixth-year PhD candidate and Mellon Fellow who focuses on the arts of medieval Germany.
+Her dissertation considers word and image relationships in Hebrew illuminated manuscripts, ca. 1200-1500, with an emphasis on issues of identity and performance.
+She is currently the Samuel H. Kress Institutional Fellow at the Zentralinstitute für Kunstgeschichte, Munich.
+In 2024-25, Reed served as the curatorial intern in the Department of Manuscripts at the J. Paul Getty Museum in Los Angeles, and in the previous year she interned in the Department of Indian and Southeast Asian Art at the Cleveland Museum of Art.
 Reed has published in several peer-reviewed venues, and has presented papers and organized sessions at various conferences, including the Forum Kunst des Mittelalters, the International Medieval Congress at Leeds, and the Medieval Academy of America (MAA).
-She served as Chair of the Graduate Student Committee of the MAA 2022-23 and was the Mentorship and Professionalization Coordinator for the Vagantes Conference on Medieval Studies Board of Directors 2021-23.
+She served as 2022-23 Chair of the Graduate Student Committee of the MAA and was the Mentorship and Professionalization Coordinator for the Vagantes Conference on Medieval Studies Board of Directors in 2021-23.
 Reed taught Art History 101: Pyramids to Pagodas in summer 2021 and fall 2023.

-Rachel Sweeney is a first-year doctoral student studying medieval art and architecture with Professor Elina Gertsman.
+Rachel Sweeney is a second-year doctoral student studying medieval art and architecture with Professor Elina Gertsman.
 Her research interests focus on images from medieval Britain and Ireland, and include identity and the body, (dis)embodiment, the intersection of ritual and natural landscapes, and how the pagan past is carried into, characterized by, and remodeled in the later Middle Ages.
 She earned her MA in Art History from the University of North Carolina at Chapel Hill, where she researched Celtic imagery depicting the human head.
 She also holds dual BA degrees in History and Art History from the University of Massachusetts Amherst.
 Recently, she has presented papers at the 2024 Celtic Studies Association of North America Conference and the 2024 Performing Magic in the Pre-Modern North Conference.
+Rachel served as Lecture Committee co-chair in the 2024-25 academic year, and this year she looks forward to serving as the co-chair of the 51st Annual Cleveland Symposium and as president of the Graduate Association of Medieval Studies.

 Sam Truman is a PhD candidate studying medieval art with Professor Elina Gertsman.
 Sam is currently in the process of writing her dissertation, which focuses on representations of ghosts in northern European manuscripts produced between approximately 1100 and 1500.
 Recently, she was awarded the Byzantine Studies Conference Graduate Student Paper prize for her paper, “‘Cursed is everyone who hangs on a tree’: The Execution of Judas Iscariot in Two Byzantine Marginal Psalters.”
 Sam has previously held internships at the Philadelphia Museum of Art, the Cleveland Museum of Art, and the J. Paul Getty Museum.
 She is currently serving as the 2023–2025 Samuel H. Kress Institutional Fellow at the Courtauld Institute of Art.